-Langford responds to my Gangs, Crime & Street Life in Gangford blog.
+Quoted herein, Langford responds to Gangs, Crime & Street Life in Gangford which I blogged about.
 The City is hearing your voices.
-Please read it’s response and my reply thereto.
+Please read it’s response and my reply thereto on your behalf.

 My name is Lorne Fletcher and I am the Manager of Community Safety and Municipal Enforcement for the City of Langford.